Performative male contest - Ishika Desai, @ishika.photo

 Another said men are “probably not” informed on women’s issues.
 When asked if it’s possible to learn, he had the same answer.

-When asked to name a piece of feminist literature he came up empty.
+Only one man confidently believed he knew enough.
+Though when asked to name a piece of feminist literature, he came up empty.
 Perhaps a performative male whose mask was slipping.

-It started as a light-hearted trend but actually shines a spotlight on a lack of knowledge needing to be addressed.
-It seems that all the world’s a stage and all the performative men are taking it too far.
+What started as a light-hearted trend actually shines a spotlight on a lack of knowledge needing to be addressed.
+It does seem that all the world’s a stage and all the performative men are taking it too far.

 Submitted Article